-How do you calculate interest on a line of credit?
+How to calculate monthly interest on a line of credit

 While line of credit interest rates may be higher, remember you only pay interest on what you actually use, and you don’t have to make regular or monthly repayments.
 In some cases you don’t even have to make repayments until you hit your credit limit, which is a stark contrast to standard home loans which have mandatory minimum monthly repayments.